AdityaDutt/Handwriting-loops-and-boundary-detection/README.md

 ## Loop-and-Edges-Detector
+Created for use in segemntation of handwritten words.
 Loop-and-Edges-Detector is a fast and simple python library to detect loops, outer boundary and edges in binary images.
 Also available on PyPi.

 ## Usage